-The Campuswide Honors Program (CHP) is dedicated to promoting high standards of scholastic excellence and personal growth by combining the qualities of a liberal arts college with the unique opportunities offered by a major research university.
+The Campuswide Honors Collegium (CHC, formerly Campuswide Honors Program CHP) is dedicated to promoting high standards of scholastic excellence and personal growth by combining the qualities of a liberal arts college with the unique opportunities offered by a major research university.

-For more information about the Campuswide Honors Program, please visit www.honors.uci.edu.
+For more information about the Campuswide Honors Collegium, please visit www.honors.uci.edu.

-Below are some testimonials from our Arts CHP students and alumni:
+Below are some testimonials from our Arts CHC students and alumni:

 When I applied to UC Irvine I had no idea what the Campuswide Honors Program (CHP) was until I received my acceptance letter.
 I knew the school primarily because of its amazing Dance Department which is where I wanted to study.
 I was hesitant at first to attend school entirely for dance because my academic work has always been a priority for me and I truly enjoy learning.
 The offer to participate in the CHP, however, solidified my decision to attend UC Irvine after my attendance at the Honors Experience Day and hearing about all of the benefits and perks the program has to offer.
 Even though the CHP courses can be trickier than other General Education courses at times, I feel like I am learning information on a deeper level and have had multiple chances to get to know Professors personally.
 This quarter I am taking a seminar with one of the CHP Professors with only about 24 other students.
 In a setting like this, I have the chance to speak up and participate in dialogues not only with my peers but also with my professor which encourages me to think critically about some pressing issues that I would not likely otherwise be able to discuss so easily in other classes on campus.